Hezbollah armed strength: Electronic warfare

 Hezbollah has demonstrated a limited ability to tap fibre optic cables, intercept data and hijack Internet and communication connections.
 In 2006, Hezbollah "reportedly had the assets in place to jam parts of Israel's radar and communications systems."

 Hezbollah's communication network continued to function even in the most battered strongholds in southern Lebanon in 2006.
 After four weeks of war, the network still operated just 500 meters from the Israeli border.
 Iranian electronic warfare specialists assisted in the development of the network and supplied advanced Iranian equipment.
 This included "eavesdropping devices, computers and modern communications equipment."
 Hezbollah has a department responsible for countering Israeli electronic warfare, particularly by discouraging the use of non-secure equipment.

 An Israeli source says that in 2006, "Hezbollah's commanders were keenly mindful of Israeli SIGINT capabilities and were scrupulously careful to maintain their own high level of communications security and encryption," which significantly challenged IDF intelligence.
 Hezbollah also claimed that they tapped into encrypted Israeli radio networks, but this is "almost surely" wrong.

+On 17 March 2026, several media networks Nida Al-Watan, MTV reported they were targeted by hacking attempts linked to Hezbollah.
+The networks were accused of being anti-Hezbollah, providing the Israeli army with coordinates, for bombing areas in Beirut's southern suburbs.
+Journalists received personal threats on their devices and they were even reports that claimed there were calls to shoot reporters affiliated to Nida Al-Watan and MTV, with a reward of up to $1000.